 As alluded to above, the weather clock needs forecast weather data to process and send to the clock.
 Fetching and processing of the data are done through the Cloud Functions module.
-You can add your code by creating a cloud function and adding it there.
+You can add your code by creating a cloud function and inputing it there.
 This can be scheduled to run with a given time interval, or whenever an event occurs.

 As the GCP is modular, you only add the module that is right for your project.
 For instance, the automatic door example would perhaps use the Vision module, which offers a pre-trained neural network to identify objects in images.

 To discuss how to integrate a cloud solution in your IoT projects, we’ll have a look at the Microchip Weather Clock, a demo intended to show a simple IoT cloud project.
 The weather clock has weather symbols and temperature on the scales instead of time.
 Depending on the predefined location, the clock hand rotates and points towards the current weather.

 By using the cloud as a computation resource and not just a storage resource, you will open the door for inexpensive, simple and elegant embedded solutions.
 Easy-to-use development boards such as the AVR- and PIC-IoT WG boards can do very resource-heavy tasks by outsourcing the work.

 If you’d like to learn more about the weather clock, the embedded code, cloud solution and construction read the Home Automation – Weather Clock User Guide, available here: http://ww1.microchip.com/downloads/en/DeviceDoc/Home-Automation-Weather-Clock-DS50002962A.pdf